House-Museum of Vagif Mustafazadeh

 House-museum of Vagif Mustafazadeh (Vaqif Mustafazadənin ev muzeyi) is a memorial museum of the Azerbaijani jazz-pianist and composer, Vagif Mustafazadeh, and it was established on July 28, 1989.
 In 1994, it became a branch of the Azerbaijan State Museum of Musical Culture.
 From 1989 to 1997, the director of the museum was Zivar Agasaf qizi Aliyeva.

 The house-museum consists of three rooms containing 1214 artifacts including photos, posters, gramophone discs, documents, and personal belongings connected with the life and work of Vagif Mustafazade.

-Vagif Mustafazadeh is father of Azerbaijani singer and pianist Aziza Mustafa Zadeh.
+Vagif Mustafazadeh is the father of Azerbaijani singer and pianist Aziza Mustafa Zadeh.

 At present, the museum is led by the musician’s cousin, Afag Agha Rahim gizi Aliyeva.
 She's also a founder and chairman of the Cultural and Charitable Foundation, named after Vagif Mustafazadeh.